jcopperman/qitops-agent/README.md

 - The need for tools that *amplify* testers, not replace them
 - A vision of QA as an operational, embedded force for good

-Built with care, by [Jonathan](https://jcopperman.dev) — founder of QitOps, neurodivergent maker, and lifelong
+Built with care, by [Jonathan](https://jcopperman.dev) — founder of QitOps, neurodivergent maker, and lifelong QA thinker.